 - Limit alcohol, caffeine, and sugar intake

-Prevention is excellent, and once you get a handle on your anxiety taking these steps can help you stay healthy and happy, but you're probably reading this article because you're already experiencing anxiety.
+Prevention is excellent, and once you get a handle on your anxiety, taking these steps can help you stay healthy and happy.
+But you're probably reading this article because you're already experiencing anxiety.
 What can you do when anxiety strikes for no reason?

 While regular exercise is a great way to stave off anxiety, moving can be just as helpful when anxiety takes hold.
-Give your body an outlet for the nervous energy by taking a brisk walk or doing a few push-ups.
+Give your body an outlet for nervous energy by taking a brisk walk or doing a few pushups.
 You can even practice your deep breathing while you jog or walk.